segmentio/segment-docs/src/unify/profiles-sync/index.md

 #### Using historical backfill

-Profiles Sync sends Profiles to your warehouse on an hourly basis, beginning after you complete setup.
-You can use backfill, however, to sync historical Profiles to your warehouse, as well.
+Profiles Sync sends profiles to your warehouse on an hourly basis, beginning after you complete setup.
+You can use backfill, however, to sync historical profiles to your warehouse, as well.

 When Segment runs historical backfills: